 Predictors: (Constant), Endurance force, Time management, Research experience, Activities involvement at university

-Table 5 shows that, the finding for t test in regression analysis.
-The highest influencing predictor is an endurance force at β = 0.392, t = 13.862, sig. = 0.001 (P < 0.05), followed by time management at β = 0.392, t = 11.106, Sig. = 0.001 (P < 0.05), research experience at β = 0.085, t= 3.335, Sig. = 0.001 (P < 0.05), and the lowest influencing predictor is activity involved in university which is at β = 0.047, t = 2.080, Sig. = 0.036 (P < 0.05).
-The equation of multiple regressions is illustrated as follows:

-Y = a + b1 x1 + b2 x2 + b3 x3+ b4 x4

-Y= 0.52 + 0.488x1 + 0.392x2 + 0.085x3+ 0.047x4

-Whereas:

-Y - Employability

-a - Constant

-X - Factors (x1Endurance Force), (x2 Time Management), (x3 Research Experience), (x4 Activities Involvement at University)

 The findings of this study are in line with the study conducted by Syed Kamaruddin (2016) that the endurance factor is a major contributor to the level of Malaysian students graduating from at the Institute of Higher Education (IPT).
 This finding explains the aspects of endurance such as the consistency of stress, physical endurance, adaptability, risk-taking, enthusiasm, high motivation, and willingness to work hard for success.
 Generally, the endurance aspect can be trained and acquired through life skills or trained skills such as generic skills and soft skills at educational institutions.
 This statement is also supported by the endurance theory, pioneered by Richardson (2002) that the internal power known as durability emphasizes the aspect of the internal power of a person, possessed by the individual in shaping the character, value and strength of the work.
 The endurance aspect of the job has been extra-focused by employers in an effort to hire potential employees with high motivational motivation, confidence and ability to develop their own career, thus, increase organizational productivity (Ishak et al., 2008).

 The finding also suggests that time management factors are influential on the employability of first-degree graduates IPTA at 6.2 percent.
 The findings of this study are in line with the study conducted by Syed Kamaruddin (2016) that time management is the second greatest factor affecting the level of graduates in IPT.
 Time management skills are essential and are very much needed in daily life management.
 Term of time plays an important role in macroeconomic cycles and is associated with the business and the growth of an organization.
 Similarly, in the study conducted by Olowookere et al. (2015), there was a positive and significant relationship between time management training and character development which led to academic achievement among first degree graduates in Nigeria.
 The findings are also supported by Shazia and Muhammad Saqib (2015) for those students who have a good time management at higher education tend to be more successful.
 That means, students who portray a good time management will be assumed as students who possess good discipline and have better plans in everything they do.